-The Anthony Grassroots Environmental Prize recognizes an outstanding example of grassroots environmental activism in California over the previous year with a $1,000 cash award.
+The Anthony Grassroots Prize recognizes an outstanding example of grassroots environmental activism in California over the previous year with a $1,000 cash award.

 Nominate a Person or Organization